Stationary Source Rules for the Dallas-Fort Worth Area

 - Major Industrial, Commercial, and Institutional Combustion Sources

-- Minor Industrial, Commercial, and Institutional Combustion Sources
+- Minor Industrial, Commercial, and Institutional Combustion Sources (Rules do not apply in Wise County)

 - Nitric Acid Manufacturing (Rules apply statewide)